babiaxr/aframe-babia-components/docs/CONTRIBUTING.md

 # Contributing to BabiaXR

-This guide collects information about how to deploy babiaXR locally, how to create a new component and add it to the babiaXR set and how to create the distribution files.
+This guide collects information about how to deploy BabiaXR locally, how to create a new component and add it to the BabiaXR set and how to create the distribution files.

-> :warning: **IMPORTANT**  : BabiaXR is a set of A-Frame components based on [**Angle**](https://www.npmjs.com/package/angle), for further information, please visit the angle main page.
+> :warning: **IMPORTANT**  : BabiaXR is a set of A-Frame components based on [**angle**](https://www.npmjs.com/package/angle), for further information, please visit the angle main page.

 ## Table of Contents